Cloud Software Group, Inc. EBX®

 Overview

 The EBX Match and Merge Add-on and EBX® core product work together to handle matching tasks.
 Due to this shared responsibility, the biggest performance gain comes from making optimizations in both the add-on and the core product.
-For more details on the roles of each during the matching process, see Matching processing overview.
+For more details on the roles of each during the matching process, see Understanding matching operation processing.

 The following topics describe: